Gambling Research Capacity Grants | GambleAware NSW

 Family member treatment for gambling harm: Development and evaluation

 Family members affected by the gambling of others experience substantial harms yet are under- represented in the treatment system.
-This project will develop and evaluate an online, self-directed intervention for family members (GAMBLINGLESS–FOR FAMILIES), with the aim of expanding low-intensity treatment options for family members.
+This project developed and evaluated an online, self-directed intervention for family members (GAMBLINGLESS–FOR FAMILIES), with the aim of expanding low-intensity treatment options for family members.

 Grant amount: $449,199